My Quiet Kitchen

 • Add the bell pepper and garlic and, stirring frequently, cook for 1 to 2 minutes.
 Add the jalapenos, cumin, chili powder, mushroom powder, poultry seasoning, and oregano.
 Stir and cook for about 1 minute.

 • Add the vegetable broth, green chiles, TVP or soy curls, beans, corn, salt, and pepper.
 Stir and bring to a simmer.
-Cook for 10 minutes to soften the vegetables and allow the flavors to mingle.
+Cook for 10 to 15 minutes to soften the vegetables and allow the flavors to mingle.

-• While the chili simmers, make the cashew milk by combining water and cashews in a blender.
+• While the chili simmers, make the cashew cream by combining water and cashews in a blender.
 Blend on high speed until smooth.
 Add nutritional yeast, if using, salt, and lime or vinegar.
 Blend again to combine.

 Notes